WINGS-UHM/ocudu/docker/README.md

 ### Extra Start Options

-- To force a new build of the containers (including a new build of srsRAN gNB), please add a `--build` flag at the end of the previous command.
+- To force a new build of the containers (including a new build of OCUDU gNB), please add a `--build` flag at the end of the previous command.
 - To run it in background, please add a `-d` flag at the end of the previous command.
 - For more options, check `docker compose up --help`